3DPIT/3dpit.github.io/content/blog/DataBase/2022-06-02-oracle과-postgres-5일차비교.md

   FROM changeTBL ORI
   WHERE TGT.userID = ORI.userID
   returning *
+  )
+  INSERT INTO memberTBL (userID,userName,addr)
+  SELECT
+  userID,
+  userName,
+  addr
+  FROM changeTBL
+  WHERE NOT EXISTS (select * from upsert)

-  ),upsert1 AS (
+  WITH upsert AS (
-  DELETE from changeTBL WHERE changeType = '회원탈퇴' returning *
+  DELETE from membertbl WHERE addr = '탈퇴' returning *
   )
   INSERT INTO memberTBL (userID,userName,addr)